mohit838/inventory-managements-golang/README.md

    slog.Info("Connected to Redis successfully")
    ```

-   This guarantees `redis.Client` is non‐nil before any handler uses it.
+   This ensures `redis.Client` is non-nil before handlers use it.

 4. **Run migrations**: